 Does a will have to be notarized to be valid in Idaho?

 No. Under Idaho Code § 15-2-502, notarization is not required for a will to be valid.
 However, adding a self-proving affidavit does allow the will to be admitted to probate without witness testimony.
 That is useful because it can speed up the process.
+Most people benefit from including this affidavit at the time they sign their will.

 Can I change or revoke my will after it is signed?

 Yes.
 Idaho law permits revocation through a subsequent will or by physically destroying the prior document with the intent to revoke.
 As long as you still have legal capacity, you can change or outright revoke your will.
+Life changes like marriage, divorce, or the birth of children often require updates to your estate planning documents.

 Contact Our Meridian Will Attorney Today